christ-tt/ml-notes/Probabilistic Modeling.md

 * For example, normal means small errors are common, large errors are increasingly unlikely; errors are symmetric, and errors should be penalized quadratically, *L2*
 * Laplace noise assume mostly clean data, but occasionally huge outliers *L1*

+By assuming the conditional distribution, we are imposing our belief about the nature of the error.

+If we assume Gaussian: We are saying "The model's prediction is the average, and errors are symmetric noise."

+If we assume Categorical: We are saying "The world is a set of discrete choices, and the model predicts preference scores."